UncleH25/CPP_MiniProjectsHub/README.md

-# CPP_MiniProjectsHub
+# 📚 C++ Mini Projects Hub
+Welcome to the central repository for my small C++ projects!

-This is a hub that will act as an easy way to navigate through all of my mini C++ projects as I go about creating projects that focus on specific topics within C++, and slowly building the way up.
-This way you can understand each project's purpose, and see what was learnt in each.
+Each project was created to practise and reinforce a specific concept in C++ programming.
+This hub provides an easy way to navigate through them, understand their purpose, and see what was learnt in each.
+## 🗂️ Project List by Learning Outcome
+### 🔤 Basics of a C++ Program
+The following programs focus on the following core aspects: